Visitors at Jessie McPherson Private Hospital.

 VISIT OUR COVID-19 UPDATE PAGE FOR THE LATEST INFORMATION ON VISITING RESTRICTIONS.

-In response to the Victorian Government’s reintroduction of stage 4 restrictions, visitors are not permitted, except in special circumstances or if required as a caregiver, as indicated below.
+In response to the Victorian Government’s easing of stage 4 restrictions, visitor restrictions have been updated, as indicated below.

 MATERNITY WARD (51 North)